 4. Identify key stakeholders

 …and then tell them to go away.
-When it comes to writing a video script, everyone from CEO to the dinner lady wants to have their say.
+When it comes to writing a video script, everyone from the CEO to the dinner lady wants to have their say.
 This is a one-way-ticket to Bad Video Town, population: you (and all the other people who have made crap videos).

 Expect similar if you try to make EVERYONE in your company happy.